slbrtg/magneto/README.md

 # Magneto

-#### By Sal Artiga, Lincoln Nguyen, Joel Bakken, and Laura Hamilton
+#### By Saul Artiga, Lincoln Nguyen, Joel Bakken, and Laura Hamilton

 ## Description

 This application acts as a legal open source archive of different media that the user can download.
 This application is a demonstration of JavaScript Angular using Firebase database with multiple page routes.
 A user can search the archives held on firebase, create new archives, delete specific archive entries, edit existing archives, and use the magnet links to download the content.

 * This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.